 At the other end of the spectrum, Kensington and Chelsea, Camden and the City of London all feature again for two and three bedroom properties, as do Hammersmith and Fulham, Hackney and Islington.

-These are the postcodes with the highest average monthly rent prices in London for two and three bedroom properties.
+These are the areas with the highest average monthly rent prices in London for two and three bedroom properties.

 |Location||Two bedroom||Three bedroom|